 It can be due to an increase in training, performing high-intensity jumping and knee bending, or from poor patellar tracking.
 This results in damage or irritation of the articular cartilage underneath the patella.
 Pain is usually worse when walking up and down stairs and squatting.

 A concussion is a traumatic brain injury which is often caused by a blow to the head.
 They are often seen in contact sports.Read More

 Symptoms include dizziness, headaches, loss of balance, memory loss, and difficulty concentrating.
 We provide concussion rehabilitation therapy (CRT) to help patients recover from concussions and return to their sport.

 You don’t need to be injured to benefit from physiotherapy.
 If you’re looking to improve your performance in your sport, we can help!
 Whether you want to run faster, jump higher, or lift more, we can help you reach your goals.Read More

 Our physiotherapists will do a comprehensive assessment to analyze your movement, strength, and mobility, then provide you with a sports-specific treatment program to help you perform at your best!

-Physiotherapy treatment and management of the above conditions has been proven to be helpful in relieving pain, speed up recovery, and manage chronic symptoms.
+Physiotherapy treatment and management of the above conditions has been proven to be helpful in relieving pain, injury rehabilitation, speeding up recovery, and managing chronic symptoms.
 Treatment involves education, self-care management, exercise therapy, and manual therapy and spinal manipulation are commonly used by a registered physiotherapist to treat pain.
 Other treatments such as acupuncture, soft tissue release and laser therapy can also help.
-A registered physiotherapist can conduct a skilled assessment and examination of your condition and recommend the appropriate treatment.
+A registered physiotherapist can conduct a skilled assessment and examination of your condition and recommend the appropriate treatment and rehabilitation program.